ashokolarov/GateOptimization/README.md

 <img src="figs/airport_layout.jpg" alt="Gate layout of apron 4 at Asenboga Aiport" width="700"/>

+Full description of the project can be found in the provided report.pdf file.

 ### Features
 - Joint optimization of multiple objectives for operational efficiency and passenger comfort.